platformsh/platformsh-docs/docs/templates/how-to.md

 highlight=false
 ---

-1. Do this first with the CLI.
+1. Do this action first with the CLI.
-1. Do this next with the CLI.
+1. Do this action next with the CLI.
-1. Do this third with the CLI.
+1. Do this action third with the CLI.
-1. Do this fourth with the CLI.
+1. Do this action fourth with the CLI.

 <--->